alejandro13041/aleatory_ip/README.md

 # aleatory_ip
-is proyect to creat aleatory ip
+is proyect to create generator Aleatory ip and get information about this ip created